marq24/emacberry.com/_docs/5300-backup.md

 the internal database.
 This Process can take quite a while, and you might terminate the app (while it's still recreating the database entries).
 When in your have configured in your previous installation of GPSLogger that the app should use an alternative storage location, and you restore such a backup to a fresh installed GPSLogger, then after the restoring process has been completed an additional data movement have to be performed.
-This add extra complexity to the restore process and add additional processing time.
+This adds extra complexity to the restore process and add additional processing time.

-In any case when after a restore (for whatever reason) your PathManager does not show you all your previously existing paths, then please: a) Select '**Sync Data...**' and wait a while (the sync process needs to reopen all existing gpl files on your device and check the metadata with the data that is currently stored in the database - depending on the IO performance of your device and the number of path this can take up to 30min or even longer).
+In any case when after a restore (for whatever reason) your PathManager does not show you all your previously existing paths, then please: First, select '**Sync Data...**' and wait a while (the sync process needs to reopen all existing gpl files on your device and check the metadata with the data that is currently stored in the database - depending on the IO performance of your device and the number of path this can take up to 30min or even longer).
 The second thing you can do is, after the data sync is completed you can regenerate all thumbnails also via the PathManager Menu 'Recreate all